CompareYourCharter/OH-data/README.md

 * **City**, **State**, and **Postal Code** are seperated out from a single text field.
 * All charters without data for **Virtual** are assumed to be *Site Based*.
 * **Years in Operation** is computed by subtracting the first year in service from 14.
 If the result is zero, the value 'First' is returned.
+* **# of students** is first computed by rounding the most recent figure from the *Charter Annual Report Enrollment History Data*.
+If this is not available, it will instead be set to the *Enrollment* column of the *Charter Report Card*.
 * **Student-teacher ratio** is computed by dividing the **# of students** by **# of FT teachers** and rounding to one decimal place.
 * **% non-white** is computed by subtracting **% white** from 1.
 * **% enrolled less than 3 years** is computed by subtracting *% of total enrollment* for *Longevity3orMore* from 1.